Pandu-Jagadish/fastlane-react-native/README.md

 # fastlane-react-native
-this is the pipeline to build and deploy hybrid apps
+this is the pipeline to build and deploy hybrid apps and harsha